General enquiries: 0800 326 5559

 1. Being unable to stop drinking

-As an individual begins to drink more frequently, their body centres its chemistry around alcohol, eventually to the point where severe withdrawal symptoms occur when alcohol is withdrawn.
+As an individual begins to drink more frequently, their body centres its chemistry around alcohol, eventually to the point where severe withdrawal symptoms occur when alcohol is not drunk.

 2. Obsessing over alcohol